SlightlyUnorthodox/GrokitDev/README.md

 Use ```git clone https://github.com/SlightlyUnorthodox/GrokitDev.git``` to create a local copy of the repository

 ### 4. Run Vagrant setup

-This process will likely take several minutes when run for the first time, but will be significantly faster if ever needed again.
-Feel free to grab a cup of coffee while this completes.
+Again, this process will likely take a **non-trivial amount of time** when run for the first time, but will be significantly faster if ever needed again.
+Feel free to grab a cup of coffee (and maybe take a long lunch) while this process runs.

 What your computer is doing here:
  * Creating a virtual machine in your computer
- * Downloading and installing Ubuntu
+ * Downloading and installing Ubuntu (trusty 64-bit)
  * Installing Git, Python, NLTK, and Grokit
  * Starting the Grokit server and forwarding that to the host machine at '127.0.0.1:8000'